Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Are there state resources for Hawaii veterans seeking employment?

-The Workforce Development Division (WDD) and its network of American Job Centers (also called One-Stop Centers) offers an array of employment and training services to Hawaii veterans, as well as relevant applicant recruiting assistance tailored to the needs of the business community.
+The Workforce Development Division (WDD) and its network of American Job Centers (also called One-Stop Centers) offer an array of employment and training services to Hawaii veterans, as well as relevant applicant recruiting assistance tailored to the needs of the business community.

 Are there family support services among Hawaii veterans’ benefits?

-Without a doubt: Any service member, retired service member, veteran, or their family members may find useful links, resources, and information on the Hawaii National Guard Program website.
-Resources include child and youth activities, psychological health services, suicide prevention, personal finance counselors, transition assistance, employment programs, and more.
+Without a doubt.
+Any service member, retired service member, veteran, or their family members may find useful links, resources, and information on the Hawaii National Guard Program website.

 Do Hawaii disabled veteran benefits include help with auto registration?